GoogleChrome/developer.chrome.com/site/en/blog/improved-pwa-offline-detection/index.md

 production-ready service worker for your Progressive Web App.

-**Have a question about service workers?** Ask it on [Stack Overflow][so] and tag it with [`service-worker`][so-sw] and [`progressive-web-apps`][so-pwa], our team regularly monitors those tags and does our best to help.
+**Have a question about service workers?** Ask it on [Stack Overflow][so] and tag it with [`service-worker`][so-sw] and [`progressive-web-apps`][so-pwa].
+Our team regularly monitors those tags and does our best to help.
 !!!

 ## When will this change take effect?

-For most PWA developers who correctly implemented offline mode, this change will not impact your applications.
-However, we want to give adequate time for developers with apps that have broken offline modes to address the issue.
+For most PWA developers, specifically those who correctly implemented offline mode, this change will not impact your applications.
+However, we want to give adequate time to address this issue for developers with apps that have broken offline modes.

 ### Warning starting Chrome 89 (March 2021)